Time and Space Complexity Analysis Practical Guide

 }

-// Definition: to make up the amount n, at least dp(coins, n) coins are needed
+// Definition: To make up amount n, need at least dp(coins, n) coins

 int dp(int[] coins, int amount) {